helloukr/helloukr/emergency-en.md

 - **How much** - Try to estimate the maximum amount ingested.
 - **When** - Try to estimate the time elapsed since the incident.
 - **What else** - First symptoms observed?
 First measures taken?

+## Sorrow Phone | 143
+Tel **143** - The "Helping Hand" Line is there around the clock for people who need a helping and supportive conversation.
+Tel 143 is an emergency number not only for people in massive crises.
+The Swiss helpline offers callers complete anonymity.